 The structure of an agricultural business is important for a variety of reasons, including taxation, set-up simplicity, and flexibility in succession planning.
 It is important to understand the needs of your business and to choose a structure that aligns with your business goals.

-Each type of legal structure has advantages and disadvantages.
-As a business grows, its legal structure may change, based on its needs.
-A good team of advisors will help you make the right business structure decisions for your farm.
+Each kind of legal structure has advantages and disadvantages.
+As a business grows or evolves, a particular business structure may become more or less attractive and need to be addressed.
+Having a good team of advisors will help you make the right business structure decisions for your farm or processing business.

-Written agreements should clearly document the contribution of assets to the business, as well as owner compensation for use of their assets.
-Agreements also clarify how someone may enter or exit the business structure in the future and outline a process in the event of death or illness.
+Written agreements should clearly document the contribution of assets to the business and explain if and how the asset owners will be compensated for use of their assets.
+Agreements clarify how someone may enter or exit the business structure in the future.
+Agreements also outline a process in the event of death or illness.